Ceremonies & Rituals for EVERYDAY Life

 The most common would be for me and you to work together to shape a baby naming experience or wedding, to bless a relationship or indeed to honour the passing of a loved one.

-My role as your Celebrant is to support you in celebrating and honouring poignant moments across your life and the life of your family.
+My role as your Reverend is to support you in celebrating and honouring poignant moments across your life and the life of your family.

 Marriage, Vow Renewals & Relationship Blessings

 ‘Love, when nourished, grows for a long time.’
-Gail Love Schock
+Reverend Gail M. Love-Schock

 You may wish your service to be free of religion or there may be elements of your religion, faith, tradition or spiritual practice such as favourite hymns, songs, blessings, adornments, symbolic elements, ritual or prayers you want to include.
 It is all welcome.
 Integrating ritual elements such as a handfasting, writing letters to be opened in the future or jumping the broom are golden memory filled nuggets in your day.
 Blended faith ceremonies are increasingly popular, highlighting the paths walked by you the couple.
 Together we will honour your love for one another, for life and for the forthcoming adventures.